 Artificial Intelligence (AI) has been in the news constantly lately, as researchers consider its almost limitless applications.

 AI is a big topic!
 In a future blog, we will explore this subject in more detail and look at the many ways AI can help in the workplace.
-For today, though, let’s examine one well-established type of AI and its potential role in the workplace -- the “Smart Speaker” technology known as Echo or Alexa.
+For today, though, let’s examine one well-established type of AI and its potential role in the workplace -- the “Smart Speaker” technology known as Amazon Alexa.

 Overall, the use of voice-assisted devices is fairly widespread.
 A Business Insider tracking report from November 2022 shows Alexa ranking third in the U.S. voice-assistant preferences (71.6 million users), with Google Assistant (81.5 million) and Apple’s Siri (77.6 million).